-- a.
-Approve the amendment of the FY 1996-2001 Capital Improvement Program to include the U. T. San Antonio Small Animal Building Expansion and Renovation at an estimated total project cost of \$625,000 to be funded with \$300,000 from Permanent University Fund Bond Proceeds prior year commitment, \$25,000 from Interest on Local Funds, \$150,000 from General Fee Balances, and \$150,000 from Gifts and Grants - b.
-Authorize submission of the project to the Texas Higher Education Coordinating Board as required - c.
-Authorize completion of final plans and specifications by the U. T. San Antonio Administration with its own forces or through contract services, as required, in consultation with the Office of Facilities Planning and Construction - d.
-Authorize bidding and award of all contracts by U. T. San Antonio Administration with the Executive Committee to award contracts in excess of institutional limits - e.
-Appropriate \$300,000 from Permanent University Fund Bond Proceeds prior year commitment from the FY 1995 Capital Budget, \$25,000 from Interest on Local Funds, \$150,000 from General Fee Balances, and \$150,000 from Gifts and Grants for total project funding.
+- 7. U. T. San Antonio Small Animal Building Expansion and Renovation (Project No. 401-728): Approval to Amend the FY 1996-2001 Capital Improvement Program to Include Project; Submission of the Project to the Coordinating Board; Authorization for Final Plans, Bidding, and Award of Contracts; and Appropriation Therefor.--Upon recommendation of the Facilities Planning and Construction Committee, the Board: - a.
+Approved the amendment of the FY 1996-2001 Capital Improvement Program to include The University of Texas at San Antonio -Small Animal Building Expansion and Renovation at an estimated total project cost of \$625,000 to be funded with \$300,000 from Permanent University Fund Bond Proceeds prior year commitment, \$25,000 from Interest on Local Funds, \$150,000 from General Fee Balances, and \$150,000 from Gifts and Grants - Authorized submission of the project to the Texas Higher Education Coordinating Board as required - c.
+Authorized completion of final plans and specifications by the U. T. San Antonio Administration with its own forces or through contract services, as required, in consultation with the Office of Facilities Planning and Construction - d.
+Authorized bidding and award of all contracts by U. T. San Antonio Administration with the Executive Committee to award contracts in excess of institutional limits - e.
+Appropriated \$300,000 from Permanent University Fund Bond Proceeds prior year commitment from the FY 1995 Capital Budget, \$25,000 from Interest on Local Funds, \$150,000 from General Fee Balances, and \$150,000 from Gifts and Grants for total project funding.

 In December 1989, the U. T. Board of Regents authorized the U. T. San Antonio - Small Animal Building Expansion at an estimated total project cost of \$400,000.
-The project was carried forward into the FY 1994-1999 Capital Improvement Program (CIP) as the Small Animal Building - Phase I, with funding from \$300,000 in Permanent University Fund Bond Proceeds (PUF), \$75,000 in Gifts and Grants, and \$25,000 in Interest on Local Funds.
+The project was carried forward into the FY 1994-1999 Capital Improvement Program (CIP) as the Small Animal Building -Phase I, with funding from \$300,000 in Permanent University Fund (PUF) Bond Proceeds, \$75,000 in Gifts and Grants, and \$25,000 in Interest on Local Funds.

 This project was inadvertently omitted from the FY 1996-2001 CIP update in August 1995.
 The National Science Foundation has recently awarded a matching grant of \$150,000 to U. T. San Antonio which may be used to renovate the existing Small Animal Building located on west campus property.
-It is recommended that the project be redesignated as the Small Animal Building Expansion and Renovation at an estimated total project cost of \$625,000 to be funded with \$300,000 in PUF Bond Proceeds, \$25,000 in Interest on Local Funds, \$150,000 in General Fee Balances, and \$150,000 in Gifts and Grants.
+This project has been redesignated as the Small Animal Building Expansion and Renovation at an estimated total project cost of \$625,000.